 - This may create unhealthy competition and strained team dynamics.

-Hybrid compensation models combine different elements from various models to create a customized approach that suits your business needs.
+When exploring remuneration options considering how hybrid compensation models combine different elements from various models to create a customized approach that suits your business needs is important.
 Here are some examples of hybrid models:

 4.1 Salary plus Commission